-On the Northern Oregon coast, 60 miles west of Salem, Lincoln City is a hot spot for beach vacations.
+Lincoln City is a hot spot for beach vacations on the Northern Oregon coast, 60 miles west of Salem.
 Unique districts make up this coastal getaway, many of which were independent towns before incorporating in the late 1960s.
 This collection of cultures gives the city several community flavors and many things to do.

-But it’s not just the ocean that keeps families coming back.
-Other natural features nearby include Devil’s Lake, Siletz Bay, and a suspension bridge hanging near Drift Creek Falls.
-With so much treasure to find off and on the beach, it's easy to understand why Lincoln City tops the list as one of Oregon's best road trip destinations.
+But it's not just the ocean that keeps families coming back.
+Other natural attractions nearby include Devil's Lake, Siletz Bay, and a suspension bridge hanging near Drift Creek Falls.
+With so much treasure to find on and off the beach, it's easy to understand why Lincoln City tops the list as one of Oregon's best road trip destinations.

 Find your next reason to move to Oregon with our list of the top things to do in Lincoln City, Oregon.

 - 1. Find Hidden Treasure on a Lincoln City Beach

 - 2. Explore Seven Miles of Beaches

 - 3. Explore the Quiet Side of Lincoln City at Roads End

 - 4. Window Shop along the 101 in Lincoln City

 - 5. Stroll through the Connie Hansen Garden